michami/SurvivalSoloRPG/README.md

 **Challenge Difficulties:** Difficulty is in the Fibonacci sequence: Trivial(1), Easy(2), Medium(3), Hard(5), and Heroic(8).
 Roll to match or better.

-**Magical Challenges:** Magical challenges use the same difficulty as a physical challenge.
-On a failure, the spell backfires and the caster takes one point damage.

 **Fray die:** Before hero attacks an enemy, roll one die.
 If it's a 3, do 1 damage to the opponent before attacking.
 These are attacks "in the fray" such as off-hand dagger swipes, critical hits, etc.

 **Speed (DEX) based attacks:** Attacker rolls on DEX.
 Defender rolls on either DEX (dodge) or STR (block).
 If the attacker rolls higher than the defender, the difference is the damage done.

 **Strength (STR) based attacks:** Roll on DEX for both attacker and defender.
 If the defender rolls higher, this is the amount of damage dodged.
 Then the attacker and defender roll on STR.
 If the attacker rolls higher, this is the damage done, minus the damage dodged.

 **Magic attacks:** Because of the different ways magic can be used, there are no set rules for magic.
 Your magic level is your INT, and can be used in place of DEX or STR using the same rules as above.
 These rules may be modified for the spell used, such as AoE spells.
+Use an INT number of tokens to indicate your magic level.
+Spend as many tokens as you want to cast a spell.
+For each turn after that, restore one token until you reach your original INT number of tokens again.

 **Damage overflow:** If you do more damage than a single enemy can take, you can spend the overflow damage on an enemy, of equal or less level, adjacent to the first.
 This can be repeated for as many enemies are there are, as long as they are adjacent to each other.
 Any one of the remaining enemies can return an attack before you attack again.